Mooi River (town): History

-In 1879, an Irishman named Alexander Lawrence purchased the farm "Grantleigh" upstream from Weston, on the banks of the Mooi River.
-"Mooirivier" is Afrikaans for "pretty river".
+In 1879, an Irishman named Alexander Lawrence purchased the Grantleigh farm upstream from Weston, on the banks of the Mooi River.
+Mooirivier is Afrikaans for "pretty river".

-In 1884, the railway line from Durban, on the coast, to Johannesburg, in the interior, reached the area and was built across Alexander Lawrence's land.
-He subsequently laid out and establish the village of Lawrenceville on his farm "Grantleigh" and so is known as "The Father of Mooi River".
+In 1884, the railway line from Durban on the coast, to Johannesburg in the interior, reached the area and was built across Alexander Lawrence's land.
+He subsequently laid out and established the village of Lawrenceville on his farm, Grantleigh, and so is known as "The Father of Mooi River".
 In 1921, the village was renamed Mooi River when it was declared a town.

 Geography

 It lies on the N3 national road and rail routes between Johannesburg and Durban.
-Although the railway station is no longer used for passengers, goods are still being handled.
+Although the railway station is no longer used for passengers, goods are still being handled there.
 There is a toll plaza located on the N3 at Mooi River.

 Education

 Six schools are serving the Mooi River municipal area with numerous others further from town that serve the traditional farm labourer communities.
 The six main schools are: